Renekton Build Guide by Drake6401

 Dodging Jarvan's poke will put you in a good spot.
 His W shield lasts too long to wait out so use your E-Auto and auto once more before canceling into the rest of your combo.
 If he uses his ultimate, you can simply use your second E to dash out.
 If you have your ultimate, then he just forged his own prison and is stuck with you.

 Camille is certainly agile but she lacks the raw power to win trades with you.
-Double auto her shield then quickly stun her and finish the combo. try to keep fights away from walls to limit her mobility and engage She may try to poke you wit her W. She wants to land the outer end, so dash in after her for the trade.
+Your W breaks her shield so it's no longer an issue.
+Try to keep fights away from walls to limit her mobility and engage She will try to poke you with her W as it is her form of lane sustain.
+She wants to land the outer end, so dash in after her for the trade.
 Post 6, your ultimate beats her's so you will outscale her mid game.

 A heavy poke lane at the start but you will gradually gain the advantage.
 Zed's shadow is on a very long cooldown early game so if he uses it aggressively, he's out of his mobility moves pre 6.
 The best way to trade Zed early on is to wait until he uses his shadow.
-Engage when it goes down.
+Look to engage when it goes down.
+If he ults at a time that you can escape, it's better you do so.
+He inflicts any damage he did for a duration twice so getting you to half HP is pretty much a kill.
+Renekton has enough disengage power to W stun him and dart away unless you can outright kill him in this fight.

-I've seen Zyra go top lane a few times because she expects to poke the melee top laner out and win.
 Use your E very carefully here because it's Renekton's best weapon in this matchup.
 Dodge her E, hopefully without burning yours, then look to trade.
 Engaging Zyra outside of her plants' range is the best you can get.
+Plants spawned by her ultimate are too dangerous to ignore and you must clear them ASAP.
+She will likely place her ultimate over her and use it as a CC shield.
+Based on your HP and her damage will decide if you can take it or need to get off it's radius.

-Ekko isn't very hard pre 6.
-After that, you'll have to chose your trades carefully because he can undo almost all of your damage with his ultimate.
+Ekko isn't very hard pre 6 though he will try poking you a lot.
+After that, you'll have to choose your trades carefully because he can undo almost all of your damage with his ultimate.
 You will most likely end up trading with him and he'll ult the damage off.
 That's fine.
 Dash out and get him on the next go around.
+You can break through his shield now which helps with trades.

+Buy Executioner's Calling very early so his level 6 doesn't spike too hard.
 Your mobility and burst damage puts you at the advantage but not one set in stone.
-You only win if you outplay the Aatrox but that's not very hard.
-Side step his first Q, then dash close to him for his second Q and then behind him for his last.
-He will often dash where he expects you to go so keep that in mind.
+You only win if you outplay the Aatrox consistently.
+Side step his first Q, then dash close to him for his second Q and leave holding your next dash in wait for his last Q. He will often dash where he expects you to go so keep that in mind.
 If Aatrox uses his ultimate before you can quickly kill him, back off so he waists it.
 If you can burst him down before he stays in his ult for long, it won't do him much good against you.

 Much of Vi's kit is about auto attacks and armor breaking.
 Short trades are what you're looking to get here.
 There are two ways to trading her.
 Watch her Q in attempts to dash after you.
 Avoiding this is a must.
-It will also proc her shield so engage her after in about 2 seconds and it will be down in time for your combo.
-If you engaged her, be careful of her trying to maintain the fight with her Q or her R. Spear of Shojin will be a strong item here.
+You can break her shield so don't used your W until it comes up.
+It's passive so she can't hold onto it.
+Her Q and ultimate can be used to extend the fight so use your dashes wisely.

 Not a top laner but you will meet her often and it's worth going over her functions.
 Ahri's charm decides her fate.
 Many will wait until you go for them before using Charm and others will be aggressive.
 If she misses, attack.
 She will likely use her R to escape but you just have to consider that a win.
 Don't use your ultimate unless you know she's not escaping that fight.
 She may be cute and fluffy, but if you want to survive this encounter...
 Don't ship it...

 Won't see in top lane ever.
 If you do...
 Free lane.
-You kill this guy every time.
+He will poke you before level 2 but that's not much concern.
+You kill this guy every time after that.
 Renekton has two dashes to stick and tons of burst damage.
 Rush a Phage for good measure.
+This guy loves to roam so ping your team when he leaves lane.
+Given this kind of matchup, he will want to leave whenever possible.

 Almost never top lanes but he will be in the jungle so you will face him many times at some point.
 Always avoid his Q when low on health because it scales with your missing HP.
 Be very mindful of his R kick when you face him.
 He can either kick you in his turret or out of yours.
 He will also see this to reject you if you use your ultimate...
 Rude.

-This guy can sometimes be a top laner if for some reason the team can't get who goes mid figured out.
 Veigar is like Ahri.
 Life and death functions around their CC.
 If he misses it, you have a very clear window to kill him since he has no mobility.
-He will usualy place his cage semi defensively which means it will be harder to engage and dodge it at the same time.
+He will usually place his cage semi defensively which means it will be harder to engage and dodge it at the same time.
 Try not to burn your dash to escape it.
 Even getting in the middle is okay so long as you carefully avoid his spells without touching it's walls.
 Once it's down, you have a clear window to trade him.
-You will need two dashes as Veigar will start running the moment he misses.
+You will need two dashes as Veigar will start running the moment he misses and won't come back until it's back up.
+I suggest rushing Merc Treads and Youmuu's Ghostblade for this fight.
+If you evade his stun, you can use the Ghostblade active to run him down for a kill.
+His flash is the only mobility he has.
+If you get him to use it, you can get much more aggressive on him while it's on cooldown and ganks will be very easy if you can bait his stun just before the jungler arrives.

 Since I haven't faced a Leona top lane in PvP, I have her as even for now.
 She's a CC tank which can be hard to work around.
 Legend: Tenacity and Merc Treads will really limit her CC against you.
 When she casts her Eclipse, evade her moving up the lane instead of to your turret so she can't disengage when the effects end.
 If she procs it early, expect her to try engaging you very soon.